HA for kubeapi-load-balancer

 Remove unneeded relations:

-juju remove-relation kubernetes-worker:kube-api-endpoint kubeapi-load-balancer:website juju remove-relation kubernetes-master:loadbalancer kubeapi-load-balancer:loadbalancer
+juju remove-relation kubernetes-worker:kube-api-endpoint kubeapi-load-balancer:website juju remove-relation kubernetes-control-plane:loadbalancer kubeapi-load-balancer:loadbalancer

 Scale up the